-- Monitor SEND in our school, including our legal duties. - Have an overview of long term plans for - Meet with the SENDCO at least twice a year and make sure our governors are kept up to date on SEND issues.
+- Monitor SEND in our academy, including our legal duties. - Have an overview of long term plans for improving our SEND provision. - Meet with the SENDCO at least twice a year and make sure our governors are kept up to date on SEND issues.